redhat-cop/helm-charts/charts/tekton-demo/README.md

 This package automatically manages the creation of three environments, which can be customized as needed.
 The 3 different environments are, `cicd`, `development`, and `production`.
 All the components corresponding to each environment were carefully introduced and are following the least privilege principle.

-## Github Integration
+## Integrations

-The integration with the Github repository is done through a token to manage integrations and with a secure password-less RSA key-pair to add new commits and tags.
+The integration with the Github repository is done through a token and with a secure password-less RSA key-pair to add new commits and tags.
 You will need to provide a valid, compatible, private key that is available to your Github account.

 Besides that, it was designed to be plug and play.
 Upon installation, the webhook will be created automatically for you and all other data must come from the payload received through a new commit in your repository.